Here are some of the best ways you can tighten your security settings in Windows 11 even more.

 If you are already on Microsoft account then you can switch to local account following the steps below.

-- Open windows 11 Settings, Go to Accounts then your info
+- Open Windows 11 Settings, Go to Accounts then your info

-Again if your PC is accessed by multiple people then create a separate Windows account is not a bad idea to keep it protected from random actions of others.
+Again if your PC is accessed by multiple people then create a separate Windows account is not a bad idea to keep it protected from the random actions of others.